meena-programmer/TestTask/readme.md

 ## FrontEnd

+Navigate to Frontend folder

-npm install
+* npm install
-npm start
+* npm start

 ### usage

-initially no data found! if there is no data in db click register button to add user enter username and email next disabled until enter data in textfield then click next and enter password and click finish data will get add in mongodb database through graphql query registered data will show in list
+* initially no data found! if there is no data in db
+* click register button to add user
+* enter username and email
+* next button has disabled until enter data in textfield
+* once enter name & email click next and enter password and click finish
+* data will get add in mongodb database through graphql query
+* registered data will show in list
+* data fetch through axios from mongodb database with graphql query